ReCoded-Org/curriculum-backend-readings/module7-cloud-computing/r4.1-cloud-functions/README.md

 1. Implementing Asynchronous Workflows: You can create an application that is used to place and process orders.
 This application will use a Pub/Sub topic, where the order would be placed and can be picked up by multiple workers for its processing.
 2. Distributing Event Notifications

 2. Distributing Event Notifications: You can create an application that has a module that handles new user registrations.
-This module will fetch the data from user-signups and send notifications whenever a new registration occurs.
+This module will fetch the data from user signups and send notifications whenever a new registration occurs.
 The other module of the application will subscribe to receive the notifications sent by the first module.
 3. Refreshing a Distributed Cache

 3. Refreshing a Distributed Cache: You can create an application that will be responsible for publishing invalidation events to update the primary keys of objects that have been altered.
 4. Reliability Improvement